Hunting behavior of gray wolves: Tracking

 Wolves move around their territory when hunting, using the same trails for extended periods.
 After snowfalls, wolves find their old trails and continue using them.
-These follow the banks of rivers, the shorelines of lakes, ravines overgrown with shrubs, plantations, or roads and human paths.
+These follow the banks of rivers, the shorelines of lakes, and ravines overgrown with shrubs, plantations, roads, and human paths.
 Wolves are nocturnal predators.
-During the winter, a pack will commence hunting in the twilight of early evening and will hunt all night, traveling tens of kilometres.
+During the winter, a pack will commence hunting in the twilight or early evening and will hunt all night, traveling tens of kilometers.
 Sometimes hunting large prey occurs during the day.
 During the summer, wolves generally tend to hunt individually, ambushing their prey and rarely giving pursuit.

 The wolf usually travels at a loping pace, placing one of its paws directly in front of the other.
 This gait can be maintained for hours at a rate of 8–9 km/h.
 On bare paths, a wolf can quickly achieve speeds of 50–60 km/h.
 The wolf has a running gait of 55–70 km/h, can leap 5 m horizontally in a single bound, and can maintain rapid pursuit for at least 20 minutes.
 A wolf's foot is large and flexible, which allows it to tread on a wide variety of terrain.
 A wolf's legs are long compared to their body size allowing them to travel up to 76 km in 12 hours.
 This adaptation allows wolves to locate prey within hours, but it can take days to find prey that can be killed without great risk.
 Moose and deer live singly in the summer.
 Caribou live in herds of thousands which presents dangers for wolves.
 Elk live in small herds and these are a safer target.

 A wolf carries its head at the same level as its back, lifting it only when alert.
 In one study, wolves detected moose using scent ten times, vision six times, and once by following tracks in the snow.
 Their vision is as good as a human's, and they can smell prey at least 2.4 km away.
-One wolf travelled to a herd 103 km away.
+One wolf traveled to a herd 103 km away.
 A human can detect the smell of a forest fire over the same distance from downwind.
 The wolf's sense of smell is at least comparable to that of the domestic dog, which is at least ten thousand times more sensitive than a human's.